Arux-BTT/TinyMoneroCold/README.md

 First, all runs in RAM, so if you are offline and if you remove all drives, there's no way to record anything.

 Secondly, the tcz extensions comes from http://tinycorelinux.net and are supplied with their md5 checksum.
-I only added three tcz extensions: gnupgV1symlink.tcz, monero-wallet-generator.tcz and monero-wallet-cli.x86.v0-10-0-0.tcz.
+I only added three tcz extensions: gnupgV1symlink.tcz, monero-wallet-generator_c04a4e8.tcz and monero-wallet-cli.x86.v0.10.3.1.tcz.

 To audit a tcz extension, use "unsquashfs extension_name.tcz", a directory named "squashfs-root" will be created, containing all the files of the extension.